 |Embry-Riddle Aeronautical University||Daytona Beach||Master of Science in Cybersecurity Engineering|

 |Florida State University||Tallahassee||Master of Science in Computer Science – Cybersecurity Major|

 |Florida International University||Miami||Master of Science in Computer Engineering with a concentration in Network Security|

 Online Master’s Degrees

 Ten cybersecurity master’s degrees are available online from Florida colleges.
-The Florida Institute of Technology’s programmes are well-known for their quality, and you can earn an MBA or a Master of Science in Cybersecurity to pursue technical specialisation or administration, respectively.
+The Florida Institute of Technology’s programs are well-known for their quality, and you can earn an MBA or a Master of Science in Cybersecurity to pursue technical specialization or administration, respectively.

 Other notable degrees include the one offered by the University of South Florida, which focuses on cyber intelligence and can lead to government employment.
 This same school also offers a digital forensics degree, which is ideal for aspiring criminal justice practitioners.

-At least one online degree programme is offered by Florida International University, Nova Southeastern University, St. Leo University, the University of West Florida, and the University of Central Florida.
+At least one online degree program is offered by Florida International University, Nova Southeastern University, St. Leo University, the University of West Florida, and the University of Central Florida.